-Pupils are expected to have achieved at least an A grade at IGCSE Chemistry or a high A grade at GCSE Chemistry.
-The more demanding topics at GCSE, like moles and equilibria, are fundamental ideas at A-Level and, without a secure understanding of these at the start, pupils will find it very difficult to pass A level Chemistry.
+Pupils must have achieved at least a level 7 at IGCSE Chemistry or equivalent ,but we would recommend that they have achieved a level 8 or 9.
+The more demanding topics at GCSE, like moles and equilibria, are fundamental ideas at A Level and, without a secure understanding of these at the start, pupils will find it very difficult to pass A Level Chemistry.